Joshua-Porter-dev/myappsample/README.md

-#MyApp
+# MyApp

-this is an app that i used to learn git and all of its commands
+this is an app that I used to learn git and all of its commands